Interim Control Bylaw (ICBL) & Moving to a New Servicing Capacity Allocation Framework Supporting a Complete Community

 At the July 5 meeting did council approve any of the exemption requests?
 Specifically did wyldewood creek on vacation inn drive receive an exception?

-EJ asked over 2 years ago
+EJ asked about 3 years ago

 During the regular meeting of Council held July 19, 2021, 36 Interim Control By-law (ICBL) exemptions were granted to allow construction of 316 Single Dwelling Equivalent Units, using some of the remaining water capacity in Collingwood.